solomonnhgriprojects/translations/README.md

 ## Overview

-This repository provides all analysis code and supporting scripts for evaluating how different **translation approaches**—Neural Machine Translation (NMT) and Large Language Model (LLM)-based translation—affect the ability of **LLMs** to recognize descriptions of genetic conditions across nearly 200 languages.
+This repository provides all analysis code and supporting scripts for evaluating how different **translation approaches** (Neural Machine Translation (NMT) and Large Language Model (LLM)-based translation) affect the ability of **LLMs** to recognize descriptions of genetic conditions across many different languages.

 ### Included scripts